Posts tagged donor data

 • Prizes and awards

-• Add-on activities and contests, such as on-course games, hole-in-one contests, raffle drawings, or a silent auction
+• Add-on activities and contests, such as on-course games, hole-in-one contests, raffle drawings, or a live or silent auction

-3. Promote the Corporate Golf Event
+5. Promote the Corporate Golf Event

-It’s time to get the word out about the event!
-How you do this is dependent on the target audience for your outing.
-For instance, if the tournament is open to employees, you might include a link to the event website in internal newsletters or mention it in company meetings.
-If the event is open to the community at large, send promotional emails, include in client newsletters, and mention on your social media channels.
-And if you’re raising money for a nonprofit, work with them to promote the tournament to their supporter base.
+How you get the word out depends on the target audience.
+If the tournament is open to employees, include a link to the event website in internal newsletters or mention it in company meetings.
+If it’s open to the community, send promotional emails, include it in client newsletters, and mention it on your social media channels.
+If you’re raising money for a nonprofit, work with them to promote the tournament to their supporter base.

-Particularly if your golf outing has a charitable component, consider drumming up some positive PR for your company and what the event is raising money for.
+Consider drumming up some positive PR for your company and what the event is raising money for, if you include a charitable component.
 Invite members of the press and the community to participate and work together to raise awareness for a good cause (and give your brand a substantial lift).

-4. Provide a Memorable Experience
+6. Provide a Memorable Event Experience

 What sets a great event apart from a good event is the overall experience.
-Folks will remember if the event was chaotic and plagued with snafus—or if it was well executed.
-Using technology tools to manage the event holistically frees golf facility staff up to assist and cater to golfers instead of scrambling to handle last-minute tasks like hole assignments, scorecards, cart signs, and alpha lists.
-It also streamlines prep and planning so event planners stay organized and can execute a seamless event.
+Folks will remember if the event was chaotic and plagued with snafus or if it ran smoothly.
+Using tech tools to manage the event frees golf facility staff up to assist golfers instead of scrambling to handle last-minute tasks and helps you stay organized to execute a seamless event.

 Yes, your event needs to be well-run, but it should also offer a memorable, top-notch experience that advances business goals: